k4m1/flutter_news/devnote0.md

  - homepage
    - HomePage -> stateful widget
    - track the _HomePageState ( underscore to show that this interface should not be public )
-   - return the result of Scaffold() passing our appBar as a PerferredSizeWidget() passing my desired size
+   - return the result of Scaffold() passing our appBar as a PerferredSize() passing my desired size as perferredSize:
+     - appBar should have a prop called child: that is a Column(), containing children: <widgets>
+     - the <widgets> need to be wrapped in a Container with the appBar and a title

 #### store the data